shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 #### test-db-demo
 Drops all data in the test database and creates a new one with demo data.

+!!! tip
-*Note: All database related targets `db-*` have their `test-db-*` variant for the test database.*
+    All database related targets `db-*` have their `test-db-*` variant for the test database.

 #### product-search-recreate-structure
 Recreates Elasticsearch indexes structure.
-Consists of two subtasks that can be run independently:
+Consists of two sub-tasks that can be run independently:

 * `product-search-delete-structure` - deletes existing indexes structure
 * `product-search-create-structure` - creates new indexes structure by json definitions stored in [the resources directory](/project-base/src/Shopsys/ShopBundle/Resources/definition).

 #### product-search-migrate-structure
 Migrates Elasticsearch indexes if there is change between currently used structure and the one in `*.json`.
 Especially useful when you need to change the structure and don't need to have fresh data in Elasticsearch

 * creates new index without alias
 * reindexes data from old index to the new one
 * deletes old index
 * creates alias for the new index

+!!! warning
-*Note: If you add field/s to the structure and reindex they won't be available until `product-search-export-products` is called.*
+    If you add field/s to the structure and reindex, they won't be available until `product-search-export-products` is called.
-*Your application must handle the properties not being filled correctly until all products are exported.*
+    Your application must handle the properties not being filled correctly until all products are exported.

+!!! danger
-*Note: Using this phing target after changing the type of field to another in structure (eg. changing it from `bool` to `integer`) will cause an error.*
+    Using this phing target after changing the type of field to another in structure _(eg. changing it from `bool` to `integer`)_ will cause an error.
-*If you need to make this change, please add new field with the correct type and delete the old field instead.*
+    If you need to make this change, please add new field with the correct type and delete the old field instead.

 #### product-search-export-products
 Exports all visible products to Elasticsearch.